-LEGALITY...
+LEGALITY . . .
 The Bonds are offered for delivery when, as and if issued and received by the Underwriters and subject to the approving opinion of the Attorney General of Texas and the opinion of McCall, Parkhurst & Horton L.L.P., Bond Counsel, Dallas, Texas (see APPENDIX D, "Form of Bond Counsel's Opinion").
-Certain legal matters will be passed upon for the Underwriters by Fulbright & Jaworski LLP, Dallas, Texas, a member of Norton Rose Fulbright, counsel to the Underwriters.
+Certain legal matters will be passed upon for the Underwriters by Norton Rose Fulbright US LLP, Dallas, Texas, counsel to the Underwriters.

 DELIVERY . . .
-It is expected that the Bonds will be available for delivery through the facilities of DTC on or about October 22, 2013.
+It is expected that the Bonds will be available for delivery through the facilities of DTC on or about May 1, 2018.